agorischek/semantic-expect/README.md

 input content meets some assertion.
 The input content itself will typically come from a non-deterministic process, such as an LLM or other generative AI technology, and thus can't be checked for equivalence with a hardcoded value using a traditional matcher like `toBe`.
+The assertions should be kept broad enough that they can _definitely_ be met even with the inherent variability of the content being tested.

 ```ts
 test('ELI5 generation', async () => {